Advocacy at EFF – Rainey Reitman

 The activism team that I run focuses on educating the public about digital rights issues and also giving them ways to make an impact.
 So if there’s a bill that is moving its way through Congress we then speak out to oppose or support that bill.
 If there’s a really bad practice at a corporation, we might draw public attention to it and give people a way of making their voices heard.
 It’s a combination of education and advocacy that lets regular people get involved in these pressing fights for liberty.

 Wesley: Are you just focused on bills and laws that are currently being debated, or existing laws that you feel should be changed?

-Rainey: It’s a combination of both so for example there’s a bill that was passed in the 80’s called the Electronics Communications Privacy Act, which is the primary law that controls law enforcement access to email.
-Email was very different in the 80s than it is today.
+Rainey: It’s a combination of both so for example there’s a bill that was passed in the ’80s called the Electronics Communications Privacy Act, which is the primary law that controls law enforcement access to email.
+The email was very different in the 80s than it is today.
 The law has not aged as well as it could, and has left room for the government to argue that they can access your email without a warrant.
-We’ve been fighting to change it but it’s very hard to move Congress.
+We’ve been fighting to change it, but it’s tough to move Congress.
 It takes a lot of effort and a lot of relationships.

 We’ve spent several years fighting a cybersecurity bill that has a lot of movement in Congress.

 Rainey: For that reason, we’ve spent more time on things that are now moving.
-We also do a lot of advocacy on bills that we want people to speak up on.
+We also do a lot of advocacy on bills that we want people to speak upon.
 We’ve spent several years fighting a cybersecurity bill that has a lot of movement in Congress.
-It was written in a way that was extremely vague, and we fear that the government could use the vague terminology in the bill to gain access to people’s private data through corporations working closely with the government.
+It was written in an extremely vague way, and we fear that the government could use the vague terminology in the bill to gain access to people’s private data through corporations working closely with the government.
 We’ve spent years trying to raise awareness and have people speak out.
 We work with both bills that we want to see and those that are coming whether we want them to or not.